A rank based on Shelah trees: Conventions

 \section{Conventions}

 We denote $L$ a language and $T$ a complete theory.
 We denote by $\mathfrak{C}$ a monster model of $T$ and assume that it is $\kappa$-saturated and strongly $\kappa$-homogeneous for a cardinal $\kappa$ larger enough.
 Every set of parameters $A,B,\ldots$ is considered as a subset of $\mathfrak{C}$ with cardinal less than $\kappa$.
+We denote $Ord$ the class of Ordinals and $Lim$ the class of Limit Ordinals.

 We denote $a,b,\ldots$ tuples of elements of the monster model, possibly infinite (of length less than $\kappa$).
 We often use these tuples as ordinary sets regardless of their order.
 We often omit union symbols, for example we write $ABc$ to mean $A\cup B\cup c$.
 Given a sequence of sets $( A_i : i\in\alpha )$ we use $A_{<i}$ and $A_{\leq i}$ to denote $\bigcup_{j<i}A_j$ and $\bigcup_{j\leq i}A_j$ respectively.
 We use $I$ to denote a infinite index set without order and use $O$ for a infinite lineal ordered set.
 Unless otherwise stated, all the complete types are finitary.
 We use $\ind^d$ and $\ind^f$ to denote the independence relations for non-dividing and non-forking respectively.
 By $dom(p)$ we denote the set of all parameters that appear in some formula of $p$.